religion mythology archaeology history

 by D.M.
 Murdock/Acharya S

-perception of the average mind.
+average mind.
 Expand your consciousness as far out into infinity as you possibly can.
-See
+See the immensity and

-the immensity and depth of the cosmos, with infinite billions of stars all around, massive spans of milky
+depth of the cosmos, with infinite billions of stars all around, massive spans of milky debris, six-trillion

-debris, six-trillion mile high clouds of gas that give birth to stars, stupendous black holes that suck in
+mile high clouds of gas that give birth to stars, stupendous black holes that suck in everything in their

-creative source behind that immeasurable creation.
-Familiarize yourself with how unbelievably tremendous is
+behind that immeasurable creation.
+Familiarize yourself with how unbelievably tremendous is that creative life

-that creative life principle in its scope and breadth.
-Let yourself flow in all its directions, its
+principle in its scope and breadth.
+Let yourself flow in all its directions, its omnidimensionality, its

 Are you beginning to get the picture?
 Can you grasp the sublime infinitude of what we call life?